themodernmonk7/React-Testing/Testing.md

 #### getByPlaceholderText
 getByPlaceholderText will search for all elements with a placeholder attribute and find one that matches the given text.

+#### getByText
+getByText will search for all elements that have a text node with textContent matching the given text

+Typically, you'd use this to find paragraph, div or span elements.